MomenMuhammad01/no_tomorrow/README.md

 ## Acknowledgments

-The TMDA Flutter app is built using the TMDB API, which power the whole app's features

-.
-We would like to express our gratitude to the TMDB team for their efforts in providing this valuable resource.
+. i would like to express my gratitude to  ```Hasan Basri Bayat``` from Figma community for the UI/UX work.

 ## Contact